LeastAuthority/leastauthority.com/blog_source/content/blake2.rst

 ..
 This would be a perfect place to be able to link to your tables of comparison, thereby giving context to "twelve years".
    I would be happy to help you with that post, too. —Am

-BLAKE1 compares well to the modern hash functions Keccak and Skein.
+BLAKE compares well to the modern hash functions Keccak and Skein.
 There is good reason to think that it is secure, and it has better performance (in software, on Intel or ARM CPUs) than Keccak.
 However, the other two are also good—there is no reason to suspect any of them of any weakness.